ProsperAsiimwe/CSC3022F_Machine_Learning_Assignment_1_Artificial_Neural_Networks/README.md

 Done!
 Please enter a filepath:

-Here, you can provide the path to a grayscale image (28x28 pixels) for prediction.
+Here, you can provide the relative path to a grayscale image (28x28 pixels) for prediction.

-Example:
+Example from the fashion-jpegs directory:

+fashion-jpegs/bag.jpg